University of Arizona vs The University of Texas at San Antonio

 The Verdict

-University of Arizona has a meaningfully higher ROI score (75 vs 68).
-Graduates earn more relative to cost, and the financial return is somewhat stronger.
-That said, if The University of Texas at San Antonio offers a significantly better program in your intended major, it could still be the better financial choice for you specifically.
+University of Arizona has the clearly stronger ROI here (75 vs 68) - graduates earn more for what they paid, and the return is somewhat better.
+That said, if The University of Texas at San Antonio is the stronger school for your intended major, that can outweigh the gap for you specifically.

 Want to personalize these numbers?